AdobeDocs/release-notes.en/current.md

 >[!IMPORTANT]
 >
 >This page contains pre-release content and is subject to change prior to the planned release.
+>
 >[!NOTE]
 >
 >Subscribe to the [[!DNL Adobe Priority Product Update]](https://www.adobe.com/subscription/priority-product-update.html) to be notified via email about upcoming releases.
-You will receive the notice three to five business days in advance of the release.
 New information published after the release will be marked with the publication date.

 ## Release date: October 10, 2019